rockettheme/docs/Docs/magento/start/menu.md

 The **Sales** menu gives you quick access to orders, invoices, shipments, terms and conditions, and other information related to specific sales made on the site.
 For example, if you want to look at a specific invoice, you could navigate to **Sales -> Invoices** and find it there.

-This is also the menu you'll find Tax settings such as **Tax Rules** and **Customer Tax Classes** you can use to manage the tax collection through your site.
+This is also the menu you will find Tax settings such as **Tax Rules** and **Customer Tax Classes** you can use to manage the tax collection through your site.

 Pretty much everything and anything relating to sales made on your site can be found in this menu.